felixwittwer/archlinux_on_asus_zenbook_duo_UX481FL/arch_installation/README.md

 First make sure you have a stable internet connection or a internet conenction at all.
 Due to the ZenBook duo not having an eternet port we need to establish a connection wirelessly.

 Run `ip addr show` to show existing network adapters.
-There will a **_wlan0_** which we are going to use to connect via wifi.
+There will a be **_wlan0_** which we are going to use to connect via wifi.

 To show available networks run `iwctl` which will open up a seperate console.
-And the type in `station wlan0 get-networks`
+And then type in `station wlan0 get-networks`
 ``` shell
 iwctl
 ```